 10. Drive to Diablo Lake

-You can stop at the overlook to get pictures from the most common vantage point, which is where most people stop before continuing on.
-If you have extra time and feel like hiking, you can also go below and hike around the lake.
+You can stop at the overlook to get pictures from the most common vantage point, where most people stop before continuing.
+If you have extra time and feel like hiking, you can also go below for one of the best hiking trails in North Cascades National Park.

 11. Hike Around Cape Disappointment